 Integration Level

-integrationincludes three concepts.
+The integration level of the LTER recommendation includes three concepts.
 The entire DataOnce collection is 27% complete for this level, the EML collections are 19% complete, and the CSDGM collections are 51% complete.
 Eight EML collections (TFRI, PISCO, SANPARKS, OneShare, GOA, GLEON, USANPN, and CLOEBIRD) are more complete than LTER.
 Four CSDGM collections (CDL, EDACGSTORE, USGSCSAS, and NMEPSCORE) are more complete than LTER.

 In the Integration level, there are two collections that containing every concept: LTER and KNB.
 Both member nodes helped to create the EML dialect and continue to use it.
 No other member nodes even use the Attribute Constraints concept.
 TFRI is the only other EML using member node whose collection contains the Resource Quality Description Concept.
 All CSDGM collections contain the Resource Quality Description concept, but CSDGM does not document Attribute Constraints.
 Of the five collections that do not use the Attribute List concept, SEAD is the only member node that uses CSDGM.

+The Integration level is the least complete in both dialects.
+Four collections do not contain any of the concepts.

-FourTable 9.
+Table 9.
 Concept occurrence percentages for Integration Level.